Afternoon tea at the Santa Monica Proper

 • Recommended

 Why we love it: The price might be high, but the fashion’s even higher at the Maybourne’s Prêt-à-Portea: Red Carpet Collection, which ends with a multilevel tier of desserts inspired by iconic celebrity award show looks.
-This Beverly Hills hotel leans into the haute couture theme with a red carpet photo-op for every tea service guest upon entrance.
-Held in the dining room of the Terrace (the hotel’s ground floor eatery), each afternoon tea service kicks off with a glass of champagne and a warm cheese gougére.
-Then come the requisite sandwiches and scones, but you’ll want to save room for executive pastry chef Brooke Martin’s grand finale confectioneries, which come with their own zine and pictures of the outfits that inspired each one.
-Each has their own merits, but I loved the hand-piped strawberry mousse roses and lychee gelée on top of a lemon shortbread inspired by the flower-studded pink Valentino gown Zendaya wore at the 2023 SAG Awards and the cherry-red chocolate recreation of the Judith Leiber clutch that Angela Bassett carried at the 2019 Emmys.
-Sure, the red carpet entrance might be a little cheesy, but even those who are unfamiliar with afternoon tea can appreciate the white-glove approach to service and high-quality pastry skills on display here.
+This Beverly Hills hotel leans into the haute couture theme with a red-carpet photo-op for every tea service guest upon entry.
+Each afternoon, tea service begins with a glass of champagne and a warm cheese gougère.
+Then come the requisite sandwiches and scones, but you’ll want to save room for executive pastry chef Brooke Martin’s grand finale confectioneries, all of which are gluten-free and come with their own zine and pictures of the outfits that inspired each one.
+Sure, the red-carpet entrance might be a little cheesy, but even those unfamiliar with afternoon tea can appreciate the white-glove service and high-quality pastry skills on display here.

 Time Out tip: The amount of food included in this afternoon tea service is extremely generous—so hold back on the sandwiches and scones if you want to try all of the desserts.
 Most people take at least a few of the sweets home.